Planning a trip to Ibiza? Discover the best time to visit, where to stay, must-see beaches and nightlife tips for an unforgettable island escape.

 Tips for visiting Ibiza

-Book early – Sounds obvious, but with many European (particularly Spanish) destinations, you can often get great last-minute deals.
+Book early – When Planning a trip to Ibiza, it is important to book early.
+Sounds obvious, but with many European (particularly Spanish) destinations, you can often get great last-minute deals.
 Ibiza is not one of them.
 Prices rocket up throughout the summer, so book flights and accommodation in advance.

 Avoid the holidays – The DJs come to town from May and stay through to September, meaning it can be difficult to avoid the school holidays altogether.
-However, book your trip near the end of August and enjoy a less crowded (and more affordable) Ibiza throughout September.
+However, planning a trip to Ibiza and booking your trip near the end of August and enjoy a less crowded (and more affordable) Ibiza throughout September.

 Avoid San Antonio Bay – If you are looking for a few nights away from non-stop drinking and partying then stay in this area.
 For us, we aren’t in our earlier 20s (unfortunately!) so we prefer a slightly quieter holiday.
-We prefer to stay in San Antonio – just a 15-minute walk from all the bars but in a much quieter area of Ibiza.
+We prefer to stay in San Antonio – just a 15-minute walk from all the bars but in a much quieter area of Ibiza; this is one of the best beaches in Spain in our opinion.
 There are still plenty of restaurants and bars around plus a quiet, smaller beach you can enjoy during the day.

 Villas – Never underestimate the wonders of renting a holiday villa in Ibiza.
 You can choose from a selection of different villas and apartments from Immoabroad.com, especially ideal for families, groups of friends, and anyone looking for a private pool.

-Visit the Old Town – The Old Town can often be overlooked but it is worth planning a day trip to this picturesque paradise in Ibiza.
+Visit the Old Town – The Old Town can often be overlooked but it is worth organizing a day trip to this picturesque paradise when planning a trip to Ibiza; making the city one of the best places to visit in Spain.

 Avoiding the club queues – Most clubs open from 11 pm through to 6.30 am.
 The queues start to build from 1.30 am onwards so aim to arrive before 1 am to avoid the queues (especially in the August heat).